 Leucovorin may help with improving verbal communication in certain individuals with ASD who have a vitamin deficiency

-If you or a loved one have ASD, please subscribe to our newsletter for the latest updates on this insight.
+If you or a loved one have ASD, please subscribe to our newsletter for the latest updates on this insight and check out our FAQ.

 Click the video above to watch a story that ran on CBS Evening News about leucovorin for ASD.